-Ok, we all have heard and sure you did you have heard many kinds of different stories, the struggles, the power and the journeys of climbing, Southeast Asia Highest Peak (until they announced), the majestic Mount Kinabalu.
-I' ve been here once (that's it) and by the way, I'm not the fittest person or an athlete, so it kind of little bit a struggle for me (and I'm sure everyone did).
+I've been here once (that's it) and I'm not the fittest person or an athlete, so it kind of little bit a struggle for me.
 So, I thought to share my tips for all the beginners about climbing this 4096m mountain.
-Well, the journey will take 2 days as you will have one night rest at Laban Rata (beautiful scenery).
+The journey will take 2 days as you will have one night rest at Laban Rata (beautiful scenery).
 Don't ask me what I time arrived at Laban Rata station (start climbing at 9.00 am and arrive at 6.00 pm - it's like working hours !) but depend on how fit you are.
 I thought I am the worst but one lady arrived at 10.00 pm.
 I thought she taken helicopter.

-It would be better if you have steady stamina.
+It would be better if you have a steady stamina.
 At least run or hiking a month before.
 But don't be like an athlete.
-What you need to do is just normal jogging routine to keep your stamina at top notch.
+What you need to do is just normal jogging routine to keep your stamina at top-notch.
 Try to use the staircase or hiking.
 Training will keep your stamina on point.

 3. Never ever eat heavy or random foods a night before your trip.

 Facilities like toilets, as per my experience, not that friendly and taking a toilet break, wasting your time.
 (Maybe that's why she arrive at 10.00 pm) .
 Therefore, just eat the foods that contain a lot of fiber like oatmeal, so you will not feel hungry.
 Breakfast should be light and include energy bars, eggs, banana but not too much and please avoid those foods that contribute to bloating.
 There will 99 % you will farting while climbing.

 4. Don't try to beat time/compete with others climbers.